IBM/ITOPS-ontology/README.md

 The IT Operations ontology is built from a domain agnostic pipeline that leverages information from Wikidata, Wikipedia and DBPedia.
 There are three stages in the current pipeline, each extending the previous ones by using a variety of symbolic and ML/DL techniques.

 The outcome of each stage is a turtle (.ttl) file, ITOPS_S1.ttl, ITOPS_S2.ttl and ITOPS_S3.ttl which can be deployed separately and installed in a triplestore.
+These files are published under Apache 2.0 license.

 Pls check in the ITOPS_README.pdf file for details and sample queries.